SectorLabs/lingui-multi/README.md

  }
 ```

-Each sub-catalog will include all the i18n translations used in the source paths defined for lingui in the package.json file minus the ignore patterns defined either in the lingui configuration or the lingui-multi sub-catalog configuration.
+Each sub-catalog will include all the i18n translations used in the source paths defined for lingui in the package.json file minus the ignore patterns defined either in the lingui configuration, the lingui-multi sub-catalog configuration or in the environment variable named `LINGUI_MULTI_IGNORE_PATTERNS` (regular expression string, for example `"ignore_folder_2|ignore_folder_3"`).

 **Note: Lingui multi requires your existing messages.json file to be in `minimal` format.
 If it is in any other format please convert to the minimal format before using this utility**